SauloSilva/747-400/README.md

 ## Release 2.1:

+### Special Thanks from **Dyno** (RB211 engine models)

+**BottleRocketeer**

+Bottle Rocketeer was the quintessential person in allowing me to succeed within 3D graphics, aircraft development, and the RB211's.
+He single-handedly taught me how to open a new file within Blender, add a cube, and shape it into what is now an engine.

+**SamWise**

+SamWise was one of the, if not the most important person in getting the visual element of the RB211's to modern-day standards.
+While I can make a boring, grey, shape, he added life and color to the grey shape- something I fail to do, and am incredibly lucky to have been able to work with him.
+Thank you for everything Sam!

+**Changes 02/11/2020 - 23/09/2021:**

 - New RB211-524 real-world data values, integration, performance tables, performance, behavior, EICAS indications
 - PW, RR, and GE engine code fixes (Marauder28)
 - RB211-524 model (Dyno), textures, paintkit